Deciphering circulating tumor cells binding in a microfluidic system thanks to a parameterized mathematical model: Discussion

-In the literature, the adhesive dynamics of MDA-MB-231 cells in a microfluidic device interacting with anti-EpCAM ligands-coated wall has been investigated in~\cite{cheung_adhesion_2011}.
-Sequential fitting of the computational model of~\cite{korn_dynamic_2008} on mean translational velocities for several shear rates allowed to identify the average cell height, binding force, and bonds spring constant.
+\tr{ Inflow cell adhesion has been investigated in various \emph{in vitro} settings for fibroblasts or immune cells \cite{truskey_effect_1990,yamamoto_quantitative_2000,dong_biomechanics_2000,simon_leukocyte_2002}.
+Few microfluidics studies have investigated tumor cells adhesion.
+In the absence of flow, cell types heterogeneity in adhesion strenght has been pointed out in single cell measures in \cite{mao_adhesion_2018}.
+The role of flow rate and acceleration on resting tumor cells detachment in a microchannel has been highlighted in \cite{cheung_detachment_2009}.
+The importance of chemokines in extravasation has been studied in \cite{song_microfluidic_2009,riahi_microfluidic_2014}.
+Finally, two microfluidic approaches investigated the adhesion dynamics of MDA-MB-231 breast cancer cells \cite{cheung_adhesion_2011,rupprecht_tapered_2012}.
+In \cite{rupprecht_tapered_2012}, a wide range of shear stresses applied on $500$ to $1500$ resting cells showed that the shear stress threshold for detachment was unchanged among all conditions, whereas detachment kinetics were different.
+In \cite{cheung_adhesion_2011}, cells were flowing and interacting with an anti-EpCAM ligands-coated wall.} Sequential fitting of the computational model of~\cite{korn_dynamic_2008} on mean translational velocities for several shear rates allowed to identify the average cell height, binding force, and bonds spring constant.
 Normalized cell velocities for all shear rates were successfully fitted by a generic exponentially decreasing curve, suggesting a strong dependence of the cell velocity magnitude on the fluid velocity, whereas it was not the case for the typical decay time.
 Several differences exist between our frameworks.
 From the biological viewpoint, the wall in~\cite{cheung_adhesion_2011} is passive, while ours is a monolayer of endothelial cells, whose flow-driven active behaviour in cell arrest has been observed~\cite{osmani}.
 Together with lower fluid velocities, it may explain their measures of smooth velocity decays until cell arrests, that were not observed in our case. {Moreover, the EpCAM-based approach induces a bias towards cells with strong epithelial identity, which are not necessarily the most aggressive (see e.g~\cite{hyenne_liquid_2022,peralta}).} Furthermore, we worked with partial observations since cell velocities were not measured from their entrance in the experimental setting.
 On the other hand, we {took into account} the {temporally} oscillating fluid velocity that {needed} to be reconstructed and developed a mixed-effects calibration strategy that was able to deal with the individual cell velocities over time {and to estimate the parameters jointly}.
 In this setting, we obtained insights on the role of the fluid velocity that are consistent with previous observations~\cite{cheung_adhesion_2011,follain,osmani}.
 Finally, our original and robust approach allowed not only to investigate the respective roles of several adhesion proteins in the cell dynamics, but also to build a digital twin of flowing cells with adhesion in other fluid configurations.